JairMedina97/Digital-systems/README.md

 Some files in folders are present in .txt files as a code symbolic representaiton, it is required to download "Constructor virtual de circuitos" to visualize the wiring diagram, breadboard, digital states, LEDs, etc.

+I have built several circuits with different configurations to develop electronics skills.

 Examples of projects I've worked in.

 <p align="center">